M64GitHub/libtsprites/README.md

 The same concept also can be used to form lines of arbitrary length in virtual pixels: '▐█▌', '██▌'.
 A special type of sprites take leverage from these shapes and is called `LSprite` or `line-sprite`.
- - `regular characters`:  ASCII/UTF-8 characters.
-Shapes out of UTF-8 characters can be built and are called `ascii-sprites` or `ASprite`.
+ - `regular characters`:  Shapes out of ASCII/UTF-8 characters can be built and are called `ascii-sprites` or `ASprite`.
  - `regular strings`: to work with text, another sprite class called `SSprite` (`string sprite`) exists.
 This can be used to place/fade text onto the screen, create spinners (1 chareacter animations), and such.